upbound/docs/content/all-spaces/workload-id.md

 You may not need to restart workloads after binding IAM policies to their principals if you bind after startup.
 This depends on when your workload needs credentials.
 If your workload can handle it, you can bind the IAM policy after it starts running in the ControlPlane's host namespace.

-For workloads accessing GCP cloud storage buckets (B/R or billing workloads), you must enable uniform bucket-level access on target buckets to use IAM principal identifiers.
+GCP cloud storage bucket workloads, like backup and restore or billing, require uniform bucket-level access on target buckets for IAM principal identifiers.

+{{< /tab >}}

+{{< tab "Linked Kubernetes service accounts" >}}

 ### Linking Kubernetes service accounts to IAM roles